lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial6/tutorial.rst

     fix shak H2O shake 1.0e-5 200 0 b OW-HW a HW-OW-HW mol h2omol

+.. admonition:: Note
+    :class: non-title-info

+    Here, a variable of type *atom* is used.
+Such variable defines a per-atom property, i.e., it evaluates the specified expression separately for each atom.
+This is often used to select atoms based on their properties or types.

 The number of oxygen atoms from water molecules (i.e. the number of molecules) is calculated by the ``nO`` variable.
 The SHAKE algorithm is used to maintain the shape of the water molecules over time :cite:`ryckaert1977numerical, andersen1983rattle`.